gboisse/gboisse.github.io/content/posts/01-node-graph/index.md

 ### Data model vs. GUI code

 Now that I knew how my node system would operate, I had to find how to implement it.
-My plan was to use [Dear ImGui](https://github.com/ocornut/imgui) for the UI because it's a joy to use and, I have to admit, I had little intention of investigating other GUI solutions.
+My plan was to use [Dear ImGui](https://github.com/ocornut/imgui) for the UI because it's a joy to use and, I must admit, I had little intention of investigating other GUI solutions.
 ImGui is actually a great fit I found to crafting such a creative UI system.

 The main insight to take away in my opinion is the need to separate the data (what I'd call the **data model**) from the UI logic (often referred to as the **[view](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller)**).